lontivero/WalletWasabi/WalletWasabi.Documentation/Reuse.md

 ## The solution

-Every time a user (acting as Alice) needs to blind a message (_outputs_) he needs to get a fresh `R` from the coordinator and once the coordinator receives that blinded message it has to know what `r` to use in the signature.
+Every time a user (acting as Alice) needs to blind a message (_outputs_) he needs to get a fresh `R` from the coordinator and once the coordinator receives that blinded message it knows what `r` to use in the signature.

 ### Why a hard fork?